mroxana4/PROIECT-TM-IT-FACTORY/README.md

 Test cases are executed on the created test Cycle summary: **My insurance and Claim**

-Bugs have been created based on the failed tests.
-The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**

 The following is a summary of the bugs that have been found